What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Complete Background and Detailed Related Work

 \subsection{A Unified View of Extensions of Conventional Value Function from the Vector Form of Bellman Equation}

-Recall the vector form of Bellman equation (Equation \ref{equation:vectorBellmanV}), it indicates that value function is a function of policy $\pi$ and environmental models (i.e., $\mathcal{P}$ and $r$).
-In conventional value functions and approximators, only state (and action) is usually taken as input while other components in Equation \ref{equation:vectorBellmanV} are modeled implicitly.
-Beyond state (and action), consider explicit representation of some of components in Equation \ref{equation:vectorBellmanV} during value estimation can develop the ability of conventional value functions in different ways, to solve challenging problems, e.g., goal-conditioned RL \citep{SchaulHGS15UVFA,AndrychowiczCRS17HER}, Hierarchical RL \citep{Nachum19HIRO,WangY0R20I2HRL}, opponent modeling and ad-hoc team \citep{HeB16Opponent,GroverAGBE18MAPR,TacchettiSMZKRG19RMMA}, and context-based Meta-RL \citep{RakellyZFLQ19PEARL,Lee20CADM}.
+Recall the vector form of Bellman equation (Eq.\ref{equation:vectorBellmanV}), it indicates that value function is a function of policy $\pi$ and environmental models (i.e., $\mathcal{P}$ and $r$).
+In conventional value functions and approximators, only state (and action) is usually taken as input while other components in Eq.\ref{equation:vectorBellmanV} are modeled implicitly.
+Beyond state (and action), consider explicit representation of some of components in Eq.\ref{equation:vectorBellmanV} during value estimation can develop the ability of conventional value functions in different ways, to solve challenging problems, e.g., goal-conditioned RL \citep{SchaulHGS15UVFA,AndrychowiczCRS17HER}, Hierarchical RL \citep{Nachum19HIRO,WangY0R20I2HRL}, opponent modeling and ad-hoc team \citep{HeB16Opponent,GroverAGBE18MAPR,TacchettiSMZKRG19RMMA}, and context-based Meta-RL \citep{RakellyZFLQ19PEARL,Lee20CADM}.